hyrodium/BasicBSpline.jl/README.md

 * Fitting control points for B-spline manifold

 ## Comparison to other julia packages for B-spline
+Note that the following comparison might not correct.
+If you have any thoughts, please help in [issue#161](https://github.com/hyrodium/BasicBSpline.jl/issues/161).

 * [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl)
     * >Currently this package's support is best for B-splines and also supports irregular grids.
     * But seems like no method for B-spline manifold.